 Sarah Darby is a contemporary figurative oil painter working from life in her attic studio under natural light or en-plein air in the Cotswolds.

-Sarah was born in 1974 in Devon and after gaining a first-class degree in Fine Art following an art foundation course, she took off traveling through Russian, Mongolia, China, and Tibet, and ended up living on a junk in Hong Kong.
-Upon returning to the UK, she worked as a children’s book designer and art director for an Oxford publisher for twenty years.
+Sarah was born in 1974 in Devon and after gaining a first-class degree in Fine Art following an art foundation course, she took off traveling through China, Tibet and Japan and ended up living on a junk in Hong Kong.
+Upon returning to the UK, via Mongolia and Russia she worked as a children’s book designer and art director for an Oxford publisher for twenty years.
 Now as a freelance designer she is lucky enough to devote half her time to painting.

-Sarah has exhibited and sold work at The Minster Gallery in Winchester, Sarah Wiseman Gallery and the Ashmolean Café both in Oxford, and WestOxArts Gallery Bampton and lately to private collectors in the UK and Canada.
+Sarah has exhibited and sold work at The Minster Gallery in Winchester, Sarah Wiseman Gallery and the Ashmolean Café both in Oxford as well as WestOxArts Gallery in Bampton, Ginger Jar Gallery in Villefranche, France and lately to private collectors in the UK and Canada.